Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Introduction

-In this paper we propose to strengthen the definition of unlinkability, formalised as a process equivalence in the applied $\pi$-calculus, and introduce an enhancement of the BDH protocol satisfying this strong notion of unlinkability.
-Our enhancement of BDH uses \emph{anonymous credentials} to hide the card's identity.
-This is a minor upgrade that preserves the initial goals of BDH; notably, it respects the limited computing power of smart cards.
+Unsurprisingly, the proposed BDH protocol is no longer secure in such strictly stronger threat model.
+To accommodate our strengthened threat model we consider an enhancement of the proposed protocol that is unlinkable and untraceable.
+The definition of unlinkability we propose is formalised as a process equivalence problem in the applied $\pi$-calculus and accommodates active attackers.
+Our enhancement of BDH uses a generic \emph{anonymous credentials} scheme to hide the card's identity.
+At least one anonymous credential scheme, Verheul certificates, is known to respect the limited computing power of smart cards making our upgrade minor.

+To define unlinkability in the context of EMV payments, we are building on the state-of-the-art bisimilarity-based approach developed by Horne and Mauw~\cite{horne2021mauw}.
+The use of quasi-open bisimilarity~\cite{horne2021quasi} in our new definition has the following two reasons behind it. \begin{itemize} \item It helps to reduce drastically the amount of work needed for verification: being a congruence relation, quasi-open bisimilarity allows us to take into account cards only, since not having a common secret between cards and terminals is a part of the philosophy of EMV. \item It ensures that our results hold also in weaker models like trace equivalence: being a bisimilarity, quasi-open bisimilarity is a strictly finer equivalence. \end{itemize}

 The contributions of the work are as follows.